sherpa/sherpa/docs/developer/index.rst

       The numeric argument to the template defines the number of parameters supported by the model once in Sherpa, and should equal the value given in the ``model.dat`` file for all supported models.
+The last argument is a string listing the order of the parameter names and is used to create the docstring for the symbol.

        .. note::